 5 - Stand at the entrance gates and hold a sign asking for a ticket.
-Be clear and open and anyone wanting their spare ticket to go to you, rather than a ticket tout, should help.
+Be clear and open and anyone wanting with an unwanted ticket should help you.
 Honesty is a big thing and it would be best to hand over cash inside the ground to avoid over-zealous police putting the kibosh or your day at the game.
 Simply put, do not 'promote' your cash transaction in the street.

 6 - Ticket touts are everywhere near all grounds and only sell tickets at face value.
 It is illegal to sell above face-value and plain-clothes police are also everywhere trying to buy, so touts don’t risk it.
 A good option is to wait until the game has started.
 The more overs that have been bowled the price goes down and touts will take anything to save going home with unsold tickets.

 This is not an endorsement of their 'cockney villainy' but a simple reality that they exist and create an option to get into the ground.

-7 - Tour Operators that have not 'sold-out' may look to offload excess tickets.
-Their respective websites will announce SOLD-OUT packages in which case they won't have spare tickets.
-Collar a tour host at their hotel or create a welcoming committee for their buses at the ground.
-The clipboard will be first off and the one to approach.
-You may be surprised to know not everyone goes to every day's play and you may possibly buy the tickets of those missing in action.
+7 - Tour Operators may have 'un-sold' tickets.
+Create a welcoming committee for their buses at the ground and collar a tour host, usually first off and the one to approach.
+You'd be surprised to know not everyone goes to every day's play so you could possibly buy the tickets of those missing in action.
 Within the ground, seek out a tour-host and ask if they have any tickets 'for tomorrow' to offload.

-8 - Very pricey day-by-day hospitality packages, which include match tickets, of course, food (including breakfast) and drink all day.
+8 - Pricey day-by-day hospitality packages include match tickets, food, and drink all day.
 Each venue has its own hospitality booking options for groups or single seats on large tables.

 9 - 3rd party ticket websites